Chance2024WIN/COSMO/README.md

 A single mRNA unit is transcribed and translated into separate proteins.

-*tb_operon_detection* takes as input an aligned BAM file to TB reference genome, a GTF file with gene's coordinates and predict operons by calculating average coverages of the genes and their intergenic regions in the reference genome.
+*tb_operon_detection* takes as input an aligned BAM file to TB reference genome, a GTF file with gene's coordinates and predicts operons by calculating average coverages of the genes and their intergenic regions in the reference genome.
 The ratios of the coverages are compared if they don't exceed a threshold value given as input.
-The genes then form the same operon.
+The genes then are part of same operon.
 If not the genes are in separate operons.

 #### Requirements
 1. Python >= 3.7